Albert Karubuy: Activism and political career

 During the Japanese occupation of the Dutch East Indies, he was arrested due to his reluctance to cooperate with the Japanese authorities.
 He was released after the independence of Indonesia, and he went to South Maluku to participate in the guerrilla against the oncoming Dutch forces as a health staff.
 He was arrested for 18 months by the Dutch authorities in 1946.
 After being released, Karubuy joined the "Indonesian Tigers" forces, commanded by Robert Wolter Mongisidi, against Raymond Westerling.

-In 1962, he was sent to New York City as part of the Indonesian delegation lead by Subandrio alongside other Papuan representatives which include J.A.
+In 1962, he was sent to New York City as part of the Indonesian delegation led by Subandrio alongside other Papuan representatives which include J.A.
 Dimara, Silas Papare, Frits Kirihio, M. Indey, and Efraim Somisu, which culminated with the New York Agreement.